DANA-Laboratory/OrgReportTracker/README.md

 # PerformanceIndicatorsManager
 Small app to manage  Performance Indicators for organizations

+This project is a open source app with different hopes that include:
+  - creation of training contants for a workshop about web apps
-This project is a open source app with different hopes include training and developing an aplicable simple app to simplify process of providing PIs for managers of an organization.
+  - also we want to develop a practical simple application to simplify providing PIs for managers of an organization